-FENOFIBRATE- fenofibrate capsule Dr. Reddy's Laboratories Limited
+FENOFIBRATE- fenofibrate capsule Apotex Corp.

-HIGHLIGHTS OF PRESCRIBING INFORMATION These highlights do not include all the information needed to use FENOFIBRATE CAPSULES safely and effectively.
+сы кыт OF PRESCRIBING INFORMATION

+These highlights do not include all the information needed to use FENOFIBRATE CAPSULES safely and effectively.
 See full prescribing information for FENOFIBRATE CAPSULES.

+FENOFIBRATE capsules, for oral use Initial U.S. Approval: 1993

+-----RECENT MAJOR CHANGES -----

+Warnings and Precautions, Hepatotoxicity (5.2) 06/2021

+------INDICATIONS AND USAGE

-FENOFIBRATE Capsules, for oral use Initial U.S. Approval: 1993 RECENT MAJOR CHANGES Warnings and Precautions (5.9) 11/2018 INDICATIONS AND USAGE Fenofibrate capsule is a peroxisome proliferator receptor alpha (PPARα) activator indicated as an adjunct to diet: to reduce elevated LDL-C, Total-C, triglycerides, and Apo B, and to increase HDL-C in adult patients with primary hypercholesterolemia or mixed dyslipidemia (1.1). to reduce triglwarida (TC) levals in adult patients with severe hypertriglwaridemia (1.2). • to reduce triglyceride (TG) levels in adult patients with severe hypertriglyceridemia (1.2).
+Fenofibrate capsule is a peroxisome proliferator receptor alpha (PPAR $\alpha$ ) activator indicated as an adjunct to diet:

+- to reduce elevated LDL-C, Total-C, triglycerides, and Apo B, and to increase HDL-C in adult patients with primary hypercholesterolemia or mixed dyslipidemia (1.1). - to reduce triglyceride (TG) levels in adult patients with severe hypertriglyceridemia (1.2).

 Important Limitations of Use: Fenofibrate was not shown to reduce coronary heart disease morbidity and mortality in patients with type 2 diabetes mellitus (5.1).

+DOSAGE AND ADMINISTRATION

+- Fenofibrate capsules can be taken without regard to meals (2.1). - Primary hypercholesterolemia and mixed dyslipidemia: 130 mg per day (2.2). - Severe Hypertriglyceridemia: 43 to 130 mg per day; the dose should be adjusted according to patient response (2.3). - Renally impaired patients: Initial dose of 43 mg per day (2.4). - Geriatric patients: Select the dose on the basis of renal function (2.5).

+DOSAGE FORMS AND STRENGTHS

+Oral capsules: 43 mg and 130 mg (3)

+------ CONTRAINDICATIONS

+- Severe renal dysfunction, including patients receiving dialysis (4, 12.3)

+- Active liver disease (4, 5.3)

+- Gallbladder disease (4, 5.5)

+- Nursing mothers (4, 8.3)

+- Known hypersensitivity to fenofibrate (4, 5.9)

+------WARNINGS AND PRECAUTIONS ------

+• Hepatotoxicity: Serious drug-

+induced liver injury, including liver transplantation and death, has been reported with fenofibrate.
+Monitor patient's liver function, including serum ALT, AST, and total bilirubin, at baseline and periodically for the duration of therapy.
+Discontinue if signs or symptoms of liver injury develop or if elevated enzyme levels persist (5.2).

-DOSAGE AND ADMINISTRATION • Fenofibrate capsules can be taken without regard to meals (2.1). • Primary hypercholesterolemia and mixed dyslipidemia: 130 mg per day (2.2). • Severe Hypertriglyceridemia: 43 to 130 mg per day; the dose should be adjusted according to patient response (2.3).
-Renally impaired patients: Initial dose of 43 mg per day (2.4).
-Conjutric patients: Solost the dose on the basis of renal function (2.5). • Geriatric patients: Select the dose on the basis of renal function (2.5).
-DOSAGE FORMS AND STRENGTHS Oral capsules: 43 mg and 130 mg (3) CONTRAINDICATIONS Severe renal dysfunction, including patients receiving dialysis (4, 12.3) • Active liver disease (4, 5.3) • Gallbladder disease (4, 5.5) • Nursing mothers (4, 8.3) • Known hypersensitivity to fenofibrate (4, 5.9) WARNINGS AND PRECAUTIONS Myopathy and rhabdomyolysis have been reported in patients taking fenofibrate.
-The risk for serious muscle toxicity appears to be increased when fenofibrate is co-administered with a statin (with a significantly higher rate observed with gemfibrozil), particularly in elderly patients and in patients with diabetes, renal failure, or hypothyroidism (5.2).
-Fenofibrate can increase serum transaminases.
-Monitor liver tests, including ALT. periodically during therapy (5.3). • Fenofibrate can reversibly increase serum creatinine levels.
-Monitor renal function periodically in patients with renal impairment (5.4).
-Fenofibrate increases cholesterol excretion into the bile, leading to risk of cholelithiasis.
-If cholelithiasis is suspected, gallbladder studies are indicated (5.5). • Exercise caution in concomitant treatment with coumarin anticoagulants.
-Reduce the dosage of coumarin to maintain the PT/INR at the desired level to prevent bleeding complications (5.6). • Acute hypersensitivity reactions, including anaphylaxis and angioedema, and delayed hypersensitivity reactions, including severe cutaneous adverse drug reactions have been reported postmarketing.
-Some cases were life-threatening and required emergency treatment.
-Discontinue fibrate and treat patients appropriately if reactions occur (5.9).
-ADVERSE REACTIONS Most common adverse reactions (> 2% and greater than 1% in placebo) are abnormal liver tests, increased AST, increased ALT, increased CPK, and rhinitis (6.1).
-To report SUSPECTED ADVERSE REACTIONS, contact Dr. Reddy's Laboratories Inc., at 1-888-375-3784 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
-DRUG INTERACTIONS • Coumarin Anticoagulants (7.1)
+- Myopathy and rhabdomyolysis: Have been reported in patients taking fenofibrate.
+The risk for serious muscle toxicity appears to be increased when fenofibrate is co-administered with a statin (with a significantly higher rate observed with gemfibrozil), particularly in elderly patients and in patients with diabetes, renal failure, or hypothyroidism (5.3). - Serum creatinine: Fenofibrate can reversibly increase serum creatinine levels.
+Monitor renal function periodically in patients with renal impairment (5.4). - Cholelithiasis: Fenofibrate increases cholesterol excretion into the bile, leading to risk of cholelithiasis.
+If cholelithiasis is suspected, gallbladder studies are indicated (5.5). - Coumarin anticoagulants: Exercise caution in concomitant treatment with coumarin anticoagulants.
+Reduce the dosage of coumarin to maintain the PT/INR at the desired level to prevent bleeding complications (5.6). - Hypersensitivity Reactions: Acute hypersensitivity reactions, including anaphylaxis and angioedema, and delayed hypersensitivity reactions, including severe cutaneous adverse drug reactions have been reported postmarketing.
+Some cases were lifethreatening and required emergency treatment.
+Discontinue fenofibrate and treat patients appropriately if reactions occur (5.9).

+ADVERSE REACTIONS

+Most common adverse reactions (> 2% and greater than 1% in placebo) are abnormal liver tests, increased AST, increased ALT, increased CPK, and rhinitis (6.1).

+To report SUSPECTED ADVERSE REACTIONS, contact Apotex Corp. at 1-800-706-5575 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

+DRUG INTERACTIONS .....

-Coumarin Anticoagulants (7.1) Immunosuppressants (7.2)
+- Coumarin Anticoagulants (7.1)

+- Immunosuppressants (7.2)

+- Bile-Acid Binding Resins (7.3)